Kong/docs.konghq.com/app/konnect/org-management/audit-logging/webhook.md

 ## Prerequisites

+You must have **Org Admin** permissions to set up audit log webhooks.

-Before you can push {{site.konnect_short_name}} audit logs to an external service, you need to configure the service to receive logs.
+Before you can push {{site.konnect_short_name}} audit logs to an external service, you also need to configure the service to receive logs.
 This configuration is specific to your vendor.

 You can configure a webhook into any application that supports the [ArcSight CEF Format](https://docs.centrify.com/Content/IntegrationContent/SIEM/arcsight-cef/arcsight-cef-format.htm) or raw JSON.